-Notwithstanding the overall objective of 'Smarter Travel' to encourage use of alternative modes of transport to the private car for many journeys, the Council will continue to work to undertake, encourage and facilitate the maintenance and improvement of the road network in the County.
-Many businesses in the County are dependent on road-based transport and many people living in rural areas of the County are reliant on the private car for most journeys.
+Notwithstanding the overall objective of 'Smarter Travel' to encourage use of alternative modes of transport to the private car for many journeys, the Council will continue to work to undertake, encourage and facilitate the maintenance and improvement of the road network in the county.
+Many businesses in the county are dependent on road-based transport and many people living in rural areas of the county are reliant on the private car for most journeys.

-Road safety for all users of public roads in the County is a key objective of the Council.
+Road safety for all users of public roads in the county is a key objective of the Council.
 In this regard, the Council supports and will continue to work having regard to the National Road Safety Strategy (Road Safety Authority, 2007).

-The Local Transport Plan, which may be prepared following this Plan, will address in more detail where and how enhancements to the roads infrastructure in the County can be achieved as part of a sustainable integrated transport system further to the objectives of this chapter.
+The Local Transport Plan, which may be prepared following this Plan, will address in more detail where and how enhancements to the roads infrastructure in the county can be achieved as part of a sustainable integrated transport system further to the objectives of this chapter.

-8.5.1 National Roads
+8.6.1 National Roads

-The County is heavily reliant on its national roads infrastructure for intercounty access.
+The county is heavily reliant on its national roads infrastructure for inter-county access.
 The NSS identifies the N11/M11 as a Strategic Radial Corridor and the N25 and N80 as Strategic Linking Corridors.
 The N11/M11 (E01) and N25 (E30) are part of the Trans European Route network, linking Rosslare Europort with Dublin-Belfast-Larne and Waterford-Cork respectively.
-The enhancement of these routes is of great importance to the economic wellbeing of the Country as a whole and in ensuring ease of access to and from Rosslare Europort.
+The Regional Planning Guidelines for the South-East Region 2010-2022 identifies the N30 as a main access route.
+The enhancement of these routes is of great importance to the economic well-being of the country as a whole and in ensuring ease of access to and from Rosslare Europort.

-The Guidelines for Planning Authorities on Spatial Planning and National Roads (NRA, 2012) set out planning policy considerations relating to development affecting national roads including motorways, national primary and national secondary roads outside of 50kph and 60kph speed limit zones for towns and villages.
-These Guidelines are issued under Section 28 of the Planning and Development Act 2000 (as amended) and as such planning authorities are required to have regard to these guidelines in the performance of their functions.
+The Guidelines for Planning Authorities on Spatial Planning and National Roads (DECLG, 2012) set out planning policy considerations relating to development affecting national roads including motorways, national primary and national secondary roads outside of 50kph and 60kph speed limit zones for towns and villages.
+These guidelines are issued under Section 28 of the Planning and Development Act 2000 (as amended) and as such planning authorities are required to have regard to these guidelines in the performance of their functions.